Xilmi/Rotp-Fusion/README.md

 2023.10.22 (BR)
 - Fixed sound echo default values.
+- Fixed ship building turns estimation when ship reserve is used.

 2023.10.21 (BR)
 - Made pom.xml and release.yml able to manage all configurations.